-Chlorine Dioxide (CLO2) As a Non-Toxic Antimicrobial Agent for Virus, Bacteria and Yeast (Candids Albicans)
+Sodium Chlorite (NaCLO2) and Chlorine Dioxide (CLO2) As a Non-Toxic Antimicrobial Agent for Virus, Bacteria Yeast and Mold

 Robert O. Young MSc, DSc, PhD

 The # 1 Book in Biochemistry on Amazon.